DevexSolar/RoadWarrior/README.md

 2. Message bus has to be scalable, working across multiple regions, and persistent.
 Kafka is a good choice here.
 3. **Reservation Persister** is a backend API for storing data to database (by the event parsers, which publish data to message bus) and sending events (different event types - suitable for UI updates) about updates to message bus for "Presenter" to update its cache/update UIs immediately.
+The same storage and sending update events code is shared between this component and the "write" part of the **Revervation CRUD API** below.
 4. Database will contain both initial events and current state of the Trips, up to date.
 It's **Reservation Persister**'s job to calculate the final state.
 Yearly per-user reports are being stored in the PDF files on the disk (e.g. Amazon S3) and database contains just the links to generated reports when they are ready in